 Q. What are the special regulations for fishing Silver Creek?

-A. Catch and release starts October 1 and ends April 1.
-During this time, it is fly and lures only, barbless hooks, and fish must be released.
+A. Catch and release starts October 1 and ends March 31.
+During this time, it is fly and lures only, single barbless hooks, and fish must be released.
 Consult the current Arizona state fishing regulations for additional information.

 Q. Which areas are closed during the catch-and-keep season.